Hemorrhoids In Children: Causes, Treatment, And Prevention

 The following ways may help to prevent or reduce the symptoms of hemorrhoids in children (4).

-• A high-fiber diet may help soften the stool and reduce straining during defecation.
+• Fiber-rich foods for kids may help soften the stool and reduce straining during defecation.
 Vegetables, fruits, and whole grains are good sources of fiber.

 High fiber diet may help prevent hemorrhoids in children